isomerpages/ura-lkywcp/pages/special-mentions/2010-sheila-dikshit.md

 ---

-[^1]: Since 2014, the Prize accepted nominations from cities only, unlike the first two editions (2010 and 2012) where individuals and organisations were also eligible.
-This approach emphasises how successful cities require cooperation and collaboration across the different sectors.
-Key leaders, organisations and partners will still be recognised as part of the nomination.
+[^1]: The first two editions of the Prize (2010 and 2012) accepted nominations from both individuals and organisations.
+Since 2014, the Prize accepted nominations from cities only.
 The late-Mrs Sheila Dikshit was recognised under the 'individuals' category for the 2010 Prize.